-Scroll down to read the third chapter from my debut horror novel, FOR RYE, available April 9th, or click the cover above to pre-order today!
+Scroll down to read the third chapter from my debut horror novel, FOR RYE.
+Grab yourself a copy by clicking the above image.
 I very much hope you'll join me for the nightmare...

-Scroll down to read the third chapter from my debut horror novel, FOR RYE, available April 9th, or click the cover above to pre-order today!
+Scroll down to read the third chapter from my debut horror novel, FOR RYE.
+Grab yourself a copy by clicking the above image.
 I very much hope you'll join me for the nightmare...

 There was a constant in Millbury Peak: pure, wholesome tradition, running through the town’s history and into its present like an arrow.
 Change was not on the menu.
 The small but fervent council had devoted three years to challenging and eventually overruling the proposed development of an industrial estate on its south-east corner, an orgy of concrete that was the complete antithesis to this thread of tradition so vehemently held by its residents.
 The rabid little consortium never once backed down, tirelessly standing guard over the town like a pride over its cubs.

 Traditional values kept Millbury Peak on the straight and narrow as generations of townsfolk dogmatically followed in the footsteps of their forefathers, at times fanatically defensive over their treasured sense of unity.
 Don’t come a-knockin’ with anything on your mind other than the local crochet club or the biannual gardening gala and you’ll get on just fine.